End-of-Year Checklist For Law Firms

 Compliance responsibilities extend to business activities around the world.
 Keep in mind that compliance requirements vary between countries, even down to the local level.

-Related resources: Global Transactional Services
+Related resource: Global Transactional Services

 Adding or changing locations